danthegoodman1/Gildra/docs/CONTROL_PLANE.md

 View the routing config spec for more info.

+When an error is received, a `500 internal error` will be returned to the original request, and the error will be logged.

 ### GET /domain/:domain/cert - get the current certificate for a domain

 Gildra uses this endpoint to fetch the routing config when the cache is empty.